google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 ---

-# Example: Increment a column by 1
+# Example: Increment a Column by 1

 ```python
                     # Using column notation